UK run pet shops in Chlorakas (Paphos) and Episkopi (Limassol). Offering a huge variety of food,... Find out more...

 Cardphones accept payment by Telecards, which are available in various denominations.
 They can be purchased at banks, post offices, souvenir shops, kiosks and CytaShops.

 In order to do use a foreign phone in Cyprus, the phone must be "unlocked", meaning it is not tied to a particular provider's network.
-If the phone is locked, it may be possible to unlock the phone at phone stores in the originating country or in Cyprus.
+If the phone is locked, it may be possible to unlock the phone at phone stores in the country of origin or in Cyprus.

 Once a phone is unlocked, it may be used on any network (provided the phone uses the same technology provided in Cyprus).